 Local neon historians Al Barna and Randall Ann Homan are available for neon talks, tours, video screenings, and/or photo exhibits.
 Neon talks can be customized to connect with audiences on many levels: science, art, popular culture, design, typography, city history, and the growing national movement to preserve and appreciate landmark neon signs.

 Contact us to schedule a neon event, talk, tour, or exhibit.

-Neon event partners in include: Art Deco Society of California, Atlas Obscura, Balboa Theater, California Preservation Foundation, Cooper Union Type West, Exploratorium Museum, International Association of Lighting Designers, Mechanics Institute Library, Midway Gallery, National Trust for Historic Preservation, Noir City Film Festival, Neon Type Camp, Nerd Nite EB, Nerd Nite SF, RayKo Photography Center Gallery, Portola Neighborhood Association, San Francisco City Guides, San Francisco Heritage, San Francisco History Association, San Francisco History Days, San Francisco Public Library, Society for Experiential Graphic Design SF, the Tenderloin Museum, and TypeCon.
+Neon event partners in include: Art Deco Society of California, APA, Atlas Obscura, Balboa Theater, California Historical Society, California Preservation Foundation, Cooper Union Type West, Exploratorium Museum, International Association of Lighting Designers, Letterform Archive, Mechanics Institute Library, Midway Gallery, National Trust for Historic Preservation, Noir City Film Festival, Neon Type Camp, Nerd Nite EB, Nerd Nite SF, RayKo Photography Center Gallery, Portola Neighborhood Association, San Francisco City Guides, San Francisco Heritage, San Francisco History Association, San Francisco History Days, San Francisco Public Library, Society for Experiential Graphic Design SF, the Tenderloin Museum, and TypeCon.